CartoDB/turbo-carto/README.md

 }
 ```

-In this case the first value is the default value.
+In this case, the first value is the default value.

 If you want to have a category map, to generate a CartoCSS like: